-- attributes, a nominee for the Board should exhibit: • independence, objectivity and a - Independence, objectivity and a commitment to our Corporate Governance Guidelines and Code of Ethics; - intelligence, self-assuredness, inter-personal skills, commitment, communication skills, inquisitiveness, objectivity, practical wisdom and mature judgment; - a willingness to commit sufficient time to discharge the duties of a director; and - the ability to develop and maintain a good working relationship with the other Directors and with senior management.
+- independence, objectivity and a commitment to our Corporate Governance Guidelines and Code of Ethics; - intelligence, self-assuredness, inter-personal skills, commitment, communication skills, inquisitiveness, objectivity, practical wisdom and mature judgment; - a willingness to commit sufficient time to discharge the duties of a director; and - the ability to develop and maintain a good working relationship with the other Directors and with senior management.

-To supplement the Statement of Qualifications, our Nominating, Governance and Sustainability Committee maintains an internal list of the more specific experiences and attributes that we want to have reflected on the Board.
-While we do not expect each Director to have all the desired experiences and attributes, we do seek to have them all represented on the Board as deeply as possible.
+To supplement the Statement of Qualifications, our Nominating, Governance and Sustainability Committee maintains an internal list of the more specific experiences and skills that we want to have reflected on the Board.
+While we do not expect each Director to have all the desired experiences and skills, we do seek to have them all represented on the Board as deeply as possible.
 When we are searching for a new Director, we strive to fill any relative gaps in the overall composition of the Board.